 Another way universal life insurance is different from whole life is the investment component.
 After deducting the costs of the policy from your payment, the insurance company credits the rest to you, in the investment vehicle of your choice.
 The investment returns are yours and go into the cash value of your policy.
 You can borrow against them tax-free up to the point that withdrawals exceed what you’ve paid.

 Of course, the big downside to universal life is that returns aren’t guaranteed.
 So if you are putting your savings in the policy rather than the stock market because you are worried about risk, you will still have exposure.
 You may want to review the prospectus carefully before choosing this type of coverage.

 Converting Permanent Insurance to an Annuity

-If you’ve successfully built up a substantial amount of cash value in a whole life or universal life policy, converting it to an annuity allows you to create a regular source of income.
 An annuity is a type of contract that you purchase from a life insurance company.
-Typically, you fund the annuity with a lump sum and the insurer pays you a fixed amount for the duration of the lifetime.
-A lifetime annuity allows you to receive payments until you die and they may also continue providing reduced benefits to your spouse.
+Typically, you fund what’s called an immediate annuity with a lump sum.
+The insurer then pays you a fixed amount for the duration of your life.
+A lifetime annuity allows you to receive payments until you die.
+They may even continue providing benefits, albeit reduced, to your spouse, for an additional cost.

 Normally, if you cash out a permanent life policy you’d have to pay taxes on the earnings.
 However, a 1035 exchange allows you to switch to an annuity tax-free.
 You will, however, lose the death benefit associated with the policy.
 So you should make sure this move is the right one for your financial situation before you proceed.
 On the one hand, making the switch will provide some more cash flow for your golden years.
 On the other hand, you will not be leaving a life insurance payout to your heirs – and unless you pay extra, your annuity payments end on your death.